Distributed Distance Sensitivity Oracles: Summary of Results

-\textbf{DSO with fast preprocessing.} We present a DSO construction that prioritizes preprocessing time, and takes $\tilde{O}(n)$ rounds.
-Each query $d(s,t,e)$ takes $\tilde{O}(\sqrt{n}+D)$ rounds to answer.
-To answer a batch of queries, we pipeline part of the query procedure, answering $k$ queries in $\tilde{O}(k\sqrt{n}+D)$ rounds.
-Note that answering $k$ queries $d(s,t,e)$ without any preprocessing can be done trivially with $k$ SSSP computations in $\tilde{O}(k\cdot(\sqrt{n}+n^{2/5}D^{2/5}+D))$ rounds~\cite{CaoFR23}, and we improve on this bound for all $k\ge 1$.
-The algorithm stores $\tilde{O}(n)$ words per node, for a total of $\tilde{O}(n^2)$ space, which is competitive with the sequential algorithm of~\cite{BernsteinK09}.
-We describe this algorithm in Section~\ref{sec:dsopre}.
+\paragraph{DSO with fast preprocessing} We present a DSO construction that prioritizes preprocessing by taking only $\tilde{O}(n)$ rounds after which it can answer $k$ queries in $\tilde{O}(k\sqrt{n}+D)$ rounds.
+Note that we can answer $k$ queries $d(x,y,e)$ without any preprocessing with $k$ SSSP computations in $\tilde{O}(k\cdot(\sqrt{n}+n^{2/5}D^{2/5}+D))$ rounds~\cite{CaoF23parallel}, and we improve on this bound for all $k\ge 1$.
+The algorithm stores $\tilde{O}(n)$ words per node, for a total of $\tilde{O}(n^2)$ space, which is competitive with the sequential algorithm of~\cite{BernsteinK09dso}.
+We describe this algorithm in Section~\ref{sec:dso:algpre}.

 In order to reduce preprocessing rounds to $\tilde{O}(n)$, we cannot perform too many exclude computations.
 So, we handle short replacement paths of hop-length $\le \sqrt{n}$ at query time using a $\sqrt{n}$-hop Bellman-Ford procedure.
 For longer replacement paths ($> \sqrt{n}$ hops), we construct randomly sampled graphs where each edge is included with certain probability (inspired by a sequential DSO in~\cite{WeimannY13}).
 In these graphs, we perform SSSP computations only from certain sampled vertices during preprocessing.
 This allows us to quickly compute long replacement path distances at query time.